 Lens Review: Mitakon 35mm f/0.95 ii for Fuji X Mount

-I’ll get straight to the point: This lens is hands-down my absolute favorite lens that I’ve shot with on my Fujifilm X-T2.
-(Which, if you haven't read my review for that camera, you can do so here.)
-Hell, it may even be my favorite lens *ever*, but I want to give it some time before I stick with such a bold claim.
+I’ll get straight to the point: This lens is hands-down my absolute favorite that I’ve shot with on my Fujifilm X-T2.
+(If you haven't read my review for that camera, you can do so here.)
+Hell, it may even be my favorite lens *ever*, but I want to give it some time before I make such a bold claim.

 First off, I have to thank my friend Peter Price for making me aware that this lens even existed.

 We were discussing our lust for different lenses, and I was complaining that, while I love my Fujinon lenses, they just didn’t quite have the narrow depth of field that I craved.